bnayagrawal/SkyTorrents/README.md

 User can search for a torrent.
 Clicking on magnet icon copies the magnet link of the torrent.<br/><br/>

 Html parsing is done using the library provided by https://jsoup.org/<br/>
-This app makes use of recycler animation made by https://github.com/wasabeef/recyclerview-animators<br/><br/>
+This app makes use of recycler animation made by https://github.com/wasabeef/recyclerview-animators<br/>
+Some of the icons used in this app are download from https://www.flaticon.com/<br/><br/>

 Please visit https://skytorrents.in to browse latest popular torrents.